cloud-66-internal/help.cloud66.com/_includes/references/integrations/integration-with-weave-scope.md

 ## Step 3: Commit and redeploy your stack

 Commit the changes to the CustomConfig git reposity and redeploy your stack.

+#### Note
+<div class="notice"><p>
-**NOTE:** If your set WEAVE_SCOPE_TOKEN environment variable, weave scope will connect to Weave Cloud.
-If not.
-Read step 4.
+If your set WEAVE_SCOPE_TOKEN environment variable, weave scope will connect to Weave Cloud.
+If not, proceed to Step 4.
+</p></div>

-## Step 4: Open port 4040 to access Weave Scope
+## Step 4: Open port 4040

-Weavescope will run on port 4040 which is not exposed to the outside world by default, which is a good thing.
-Make sure port 4040 is only accesible by your own IP-address.
-In order to access the UI of Weave Scope you have to enable port 4040 on your [stack firewall]({% if page.collection == "maestro" or page.collection == "skycap" %}/maestro/references/server-ip-addresses.html{%else%}/{{page.collection}}/references/server-ip-addresses.html{%endif%}).
+Weavescope will run on port 4040 which is not exposed to the outside world by default.
+Make sure port 4040 is only accessible by your own IP address.
+In order to access the UI of Weave Scope you have to enable port 4040 on your [stack firewall](/{{page.collection}}/references/server-ip-addresses.html).

-**WARNING!**
+#### Warning
+<div class="notice notice-danger"><p>
-Don't expose 4040 to the whole world to see.
-With weavescope you can control all your running containers and execute commands inside running containers.
-Take good care of those powers!
+Don't expose 4040 to the public internet.
+Weavescopecan control all your running containers and execute commands inside running containers which is a huge security risk.
+</p></div>